Buxom Blond Leanna Bartlett Nearly Falls Out Of Rope Bikini While Soaking Up The Sun

 “Love how your body keeps getting more voluptuous and the bikinis keep getting smaller,” a fourth follower commented.

 Leanna’s body seems to be made for bikinis, and she has shared images of her modeling dozens of them on Instagram.
-One of her more popular posts in recent days was a video in which she wore a floral two-piece while walking along the beach while sipping a Bang energy drink.
+One of her more popular posts in recent days was a video in which she wore a floral two-piece while walking along the beach and sipping a Bang energy drink.